 You do not need additional insurance for your car if you plan on entering these countries.
 Similarly, you do not need additional insurance, or to pay any extra fees if you drive your Croatian rental car across to other EU countries.

-In Croatia, you must return your rental car with a full tank of gas.
+In Croatia, you are typically required to return your rental car with a full tank of gas.
 If you return the car and the gas tank is only half full, you will be charged for an entire tank of gas as if the car was empty!

 Carry out the same due diligence when returning your car as you did when you picked it up.
 Do a thorough inspection of the interior and exterior of the car.